 ”Those struggling with energy payments can visit the Uswitch website to learn more about what help is available to them depending on their situation.

-The UK energy market has been extremely volatile in 2021 and carried on into 2022, mainly stemming from high energy wholesale prices.
+The UK energy market has been extremely volatile in 2021 and carried on through 2022 into 2023, mainly stemming from high energy wholesale prices.
 Find out what this means for you here.Learn more